• Skip to primary navigation

 A jar of honey and onion cough syrup.

-This easy recipe for Honey and Onion Cough Syrup is a old folk remedy for cough and colds.
+This easy recipe for Honey and Onion Cough Syrup is an old folk remedy for cough and colds.
 It combines the well known benefits of onion and honey to create a simple, affordable homemade cough syrup to help sooth a sore throat and clear excess mucus.

 A jar with a spoon inside, taking a portion of honey syrup.